 Readers, you are about to read a bonafide sneak attack recipe.
 This very simple collection of ingredients and steps came together into a recipe so yummy, I ate it three times in four days.
 Yes, you read that correctly.
 Three times in four days--twice as dinner and once for lunch.
 The portion I expected to freeze for future meals was gobbled right up.
 As a result, I cannot report to you if this recipe is or is not freezer friendly.
 Please forgive me.

 When I chose the recipe, I figured it'd be pretty good.
 I didn't expect great, but I was willing to compromise a bit of greatness for ease of preparation during this very busy holiday season.
 Boy was I surprised.
-M was even more surprised.
-After just one bite, he looked at me with his very satisfied and very telling "mmmmmmm" face.
-I knew he was loving it.
-He even went back for seconds.
-He hardly ever goes back for seconds.
-Score.
+An absolute bound-to-become-a-staple recipe.

 Slow Cooker Asian Pork Shoulder

 1 tsp. black pepper, plus more to taste